vlad9976/K8s-on-VM-as-IaaS/2. Ubuntu Installation/setup.md

 # <h4>Finally🥳, installer will ask you to reboot your machine, so after restart login and let’s check that everything goes right way</h4>

 # Check Ubuntu installation.
-Check access to you local computer from master node<br>
+✅Check access to you local computer from master node<br>

      ping <Localhost IP>
 </br>
-Check access to internet on your master node<br>
+✅Check access to internet on your master node<br>

      curl www.google.com
 </br>
-Finally, you can check available network interfaces.<br>
+✅Finally, you can check available network interfaces.<br>

     ip a
 </br>

-<h4> If all checks were successfully passed you are ready to install docker and kubernetes on your virtual machine</h4>
+<h4> If all checks were successfully ✅✅✅ passed you are ready to install docker and kubernetes on your virtual machine</h4>

 # [Continue to K8s Installation][PlDa]
 [PlDa]:<../3.
 Kubernetes Installation/README.md>